• Skip to primary navigation

 • Use cream cheese in place of the yogurt.

 • Since the jalapeños in this recipe are pickled, there's not a lot of heat in the little mac and cheese bites.
-If you want to introduced some heat, add a little chipotle spice rub when you stir in the cheese.
+If you want to introduce some heat, add a little chipotle spice rub when you stir in the cheese.

 A muffin tin with baked mac and cheese bites with mined jalapeño, and topped with buttered bread crumbs.

-5 from 1 vote
+5 from 14 votes

 Jalapeño Mac and Cheese Bites